DanWahlin/Observable-Store/README.md

 The `includeStateChangesOnSubscribe` property is now deprecated since `stateWithPropertyChanges` or `globalStateWithPropertyChanges` can be used directly.

 Thanks to <a href="https://github.com/MichaelTurbe" target="_blank">Michael Turbe</a> for the feedback and discussion on these changes.

+#### 2.2.0 - [Not Published Yet]

+This version adds a [Redux DevTools Extension](#extensions).
+A BIG thanks to @brandonroberts (https://github.com/brandonroberts) of [NgRx](https://github.com/ngrx) fame for helping get me started integrating with the Redux DevTools.

+New APIs:

+* A static `allStoreServices` property is now available to access all services that extend ObservableStore and interact with the store.
+Used by the Redux DevTools extension and can be useful for future extensions.
+* Added static `addExtension()` function.
+Used to add the [Redux DevTools Extension](#extensions)